 Build a Relationship

-Even if you’re on the opposite side of the world, it’s still important to establish a relationship with your virtual assistant.
+Even if you’re on the opposite side of the world, it’s still important to establish a relationship with the virtual assistant.
 To do this remotely, spend time asking about them.
 Common questions to ask include, “What do you do for fun?”, “Do you have any siblings or children?”, “Where would you like to travel abroad?”.

 In the past, I’ve shared a love for surfing with a virtual assistant and this created a strong bond with him.
 Though we both worked hard, this synergy enabled us to have some more fun while working with each other.